2018 Canadian Soccer League season: Changes from 2017

 Club membership increased in the First Division from eight members to nine.
 Changes included the return of FC Ukraine United from the Second Division with further new additions from two Mississauga franchises CSC Mississauga and Real Mississauga SC.
 The division also saw the return of Hamilton City SC from its one-year hiatus under new club management.
-The York Region Shooters failed to feature an active squad for the season as owner Tony De Thomasis became involved with Unionville Milliken SC in League1 Ontario.
+The York Region Shooters failed to feature an active squad for the season as owner Tony De Thomasis became involved with Unionville Milliken SC.